kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

   "previous_page": 1,
   "results": [
     {
-      "id": "GlGBIY0wAAd",
+      "id": "R7UfaahVfFd",
-      "joke": "How much does a hipster weigh?
-An instagram."
+      "joke": "My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away."
     },
     {
-      "id": "xc21Lmbxcib",
-      "joke": "How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool."
-    },
-    {
-      "id": "NRuHJYgaUDd",
+      "id": "HtcNuHJBQCd",
-      "joke": "How many hipsters does it take to change a lightbulb?
-Oh, it's a really obscure number.
-You've probably never heard of it."
+      "joke": "How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!"
     }
   ],
-  "search_term": "hipster",
+  "search_term": "bike",
   "status": 200,
-  "total_jokes": 3,
+  "total_jokes": 2,
   "total_pages": 1
 }
 ```